hlgirard/CrystalML/README.md

 #### Arguments

-- `-c`, `--check-segmentation` displays the result of segmenting an image (selected at approximately 80% of the time series) to verify that the segementation algorithm works well before processing.
+- `-c`, `--check-segmentation` displays the result of segmenting an image (selected at approximately 80% of the time series) to verify that the segmentation algorithm works well before processing.
 - `-o`, `--save-overlay` resaves all images in the directory with an overlay showing detected droplets in red (no crystal) or green (crystal detected) for process control.
 - `-p`, `--save-plot` generates and saves plots of crystal contents over time
 - `-v`, `--verbose` increases the verbosity level